koen84/elrond-go-scripts-v2/README.md

 ```

 - target_ips - you must create this file inside the scripts folder.
 Add all of your remote machines ips inside (with newline after each one)
-- .identity - you must create this file inside the scripts configs folder and add your PEM (ssh keys) name and path using this format:
+- .identity - you must create this file inside the scripts config folder and add your PEM (ssh keys) name and path using this format:
 ```
 PEM="<PATH TO YOUR SERVER ACCESS KEY>/<ACCESS KEY NAME>"
 ```